nowling-lab/peak-matcher/README.md

 $ source environment_directory/bin/activate
 ```

-With [developer mode](https://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode), you can then make the peekmatcher package available in your environment directly from the local git repository so that any changes are reflected in real time:
+With [developer mode](https://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode), you can then make the peakmatcher package available in your environment directly from the local git repository so that any changes are reflected in real time:

 ```bash
 $ python setup.py develop